Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

-Ultimately, our work centers on the challenge of \emph{reasoning} about available devices and sensors in a home in relation to the implicit \emph{goals} expressed by a user in their own manner of speaking~\cite{clark2017devices, noura2020vish, palanca2018designing}.
+Our work centers on the challenge of \emph{reasoning} about available devices and sensors in a home in relation to the implicit \emph{goals} expressed by a user in their own manner of speaking~\cite{clark2017devices, noura2020vish, palanca2018designing}.
 We frame the problem in terms of creating executable ``action plans'' that use the space's capabilities to meet a user's \emph{immediate} (i.e., doing something right now) and \emph{persistent} (i.e., automating something) goals.
-Our separation of interactions into these two categories mirrors that of Clark et al., which similarly classifies interaction patterns as either immediate or ``conditional''~\cite{clark2017devices}.
-That study found that a desirable (yet unsupported) interaction pattern between user and home is one that focuses on the goals behind actions, stating that users ``expect agents to understand basic goals.
-If the system were able to support this, it would provide the agent with a great deal of flexibility in achieving the specified goals.''
-In these goal-oriented interactions, systems are made to infer and devise courses of action in response to users' descriptions of desired end states or changes to the environment (e.g., ``I want to watch a movie'') rather than descriptions of specific actions~\cite{georgievski2016automated}.
+Our separation of interactions into these two categories mirrors that of Clark et al., who classify interaction patterns as either immediate or ``conditional''~\cite{clark2017devices}.
+That study found that users ``expect agents to understand basic \emph{goals.} If the system were able to support this, it would provide the agent with a great deal of flexibility in achieving the specified goals.''
+In these envisioned goal-oriented interactions, systems should be made to infer and devise courses of action in response to users' descriptions of desired end states or changes to the environment (e.g., ``I want to watch a movie'') rather than descriptions of specific actions~\cite{georgievski2016automated}.